Greatest Literature banner

 Before he drowned in the stream

-My copy of Dubliners is so old it has eight-five cents printed on the cover—though I can barely read the price, the book is so worn from use.
 Dubliners is a wonderful collection of stories you can go back to at different times in your life and appreciate on different levels each time.

 For the most part they're ordinary people depicted quite naturalistically in everyday situations in Dublin.

 However, the stories are not all third-person-objective as might be expected.
 Joyce shows quite a lyrical bent.
-The stories are full of poetic sentences like "The cold air stung us and we played till our bodies glowed".
+The stories are full of expressive sentences like "The cold air stung us and we played till our bodies glowed".

 Nor are they all subjective monologue, as alternatively might be expected.
 Hardly any in fact.
 Rather in Dubliners Joyce uses the influential in-between kind of voice sometimes called free indirect style—combining third-person factual reporting of characters' behaviour with their first-person thoughts as they are experienced.

 The stories are often inconclusive, sometimes hardly stories with narrative at all, but instead are built around still moments that each reveal in a sudden light an insight into the people or their situations in life.
-These moments of self-illumination are the nearly mystical "epiphanies", as he called them, that Joyce avidly sought and collected for his later writing.
+These moments of self-illumination are the near-mystical "epiphanies", as he called them, that Joyce avidly sought and collected for his later writing.

 Through the gradual accumulation of stories about the small, seemingly insignificant incidents in the lives of his Irish subjects, Joyce comes to people the broad social network of Dublin at that time.
 Some of these characters reappear in peripheral roles in his later longer works, A Portrait of the Artist as a Young Man and especially Ulysses.